 - Satisfactory progress in meeting admission conditions that were imposed at the time of admission.

-- Maintenance of a 3.0 cumulative grade point average in graduate courses in the degree program.
+- Maintenance of a 3.0 cumulative grade point average (GPA) in graduate courses in the degree program.

 - Satisfactory progress in meeting program degree requirements.

-If, at the end of a semester, a student's cumulative grade point average is below 3.0, the student will be placed on academic probation.
-The student must earn sufficient grade points during the next two semesters of registration to raise the cumulative grade point average to at least 3.0 exclusive of incomplete (I) grades.
-Failure to achieve this 3.0 cumulative grade point average will result in immediate dismissal from the University.
+If, at the end of a semester, a student's cumulative GPA is below 3.0, the student will be placed on academic probation.
+The student must earn sufficient grade points during the next two semesters of registration to raise the cumulative GPA to at least 3.0 exclusive of incomplete (I) grades.
+Failure to achieve this 3.0 cumulative GPA will result in immediate dismissal from the university.